MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configuring-teams-calling-quickstartguide.md

 > * **Federated calling is not supported in Teams** - Federated calling (calling between tenants/companies) is currently not supported in Teams.
 Federated calls will always be routed to Skype for Business regardless of how you configure calling, until it's supported in Teams.

 ## Teams interop policy configuration
-To enable Teams to begin receiving calls, you will need to update Teams interop policy, manageable through Skype for Business remote Windows PowerShell session using [`*-CsTeamsInteropPolicy`](https://docs.microsoft.com/powershell/module/skype/Get-CsTeamsInteropPolicy) cmdlets, to redirect calls to Teams.
+To enable Teams to begin receiving calls, you'll need to update Teams interop policy, using a remote Windows PowerShell session with the Skype for Business [`*-CsTeamsInteropPolicy`](https://docs.microsoft.com/powershell/module/skype) cmdlets, to redirect calls to Teams.
 For more information about Teams interop policy, see [Microsoft Teams and Skype for Business Interoperability](https://docs.microsoft.com/MicrosoftTeams/teams-and-skypeforbusiness-interoperability).

+> [!TIP]
+> To find the PowerShell cmdlets you need, type "CsTeamsInteropPolicy" in the **Filter** box in the [Skype for Business PowerShell cmdlet documentation](https://docs.microsoft.com/powershell/module/skype).

 ### Default Teams interop policy
 Teams has a default policy configuration designed to ensure that existing business workflows are not interrupted during a Teams deployment.
 By default, VoIP, PSTN, and federated calls to your users will continue to be routed to Skype for Business until you update the policy to enable inbound calling to Teams.
 This ensures that there are no unintended interruptions in voice services as you start to pilot and deploy Teams.